Wondermom » Kindness » Blessing Bag Ideas for Random Acts of Kindness

 • It provides access to a heated or air conditioned chair and table.

 • It also provides access to the bathroom.
-It can be difficult for the homeless to find a bathroom to use and to use to wash up without first making a purchase at a store or restaurant.
+It can be difficult for the homeless to find a bathroom to use and to wash up without first making a purchase at a store or restaurant.

 Add a Note